Skip to content

 .use(subRouter)

-Elysia use optional prefix constructor to define one
+Elysia uses an optional constructor prefix to define one

 While Hono requires a prefix to separate the subrouter, Elysia doesn't require a prefix to separate the subrouter.